Priyanka142806/Py-Scripts/README.md

 ## Introduction

 This project aims to simplify and guide the learners towards the world of automation.
 This repository consist a list of awesome `Terminal-Based` script projects which  can be accesssed from  the ``scripts`` directory.
+The detailed description  about each of the scripts can be found in their respective readme files.
 So if you are looking to make some exciting open source contribution using python , you are at the right place.
 </br>
 If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/)